Parabolic conformally symplectic structures II; parabolic contactification: Contactification of PCS--structures

-A family of distinguished connections associated to a parabolic contact structure is obtained via so--called Weyl structures.
-Any Weyl structure determines a Weyl connection, which is a principal connection on the bundle $\Cal G_0^\#\to M^\#$.
-Equivalently, this can be described as a linear connection on the vector bundle $H\to M^\#$ which is compatible with the reduction of structure group defined by $\Cal G_0^\#$.
-In addition, a Weyl structure defines an isomorphism between $TM^\#$ and its associated graded vector bundle $H\oplus T^*M/H$.
+A principal connection on $\Cal G_0^\#$ can be equivalently viewed as a linear connection $\nabla^\#$ on the vector bundle $H\to M^\#$, which is compatible with the reduction of structure group defined by $\Cal G_0^\#$.
+In particular, $\nabla^\#$ is a \textit{contact connection}, in the sense that the induced connection on $\La^2H$ preserves the subbundle $\La^2_0H$ formed by the kernel of the Levi--bracket.

-For the purpose of the current article, we only need a few facts on Weyl structures, which are contained in Section 5.2.11 of \cite{book}.
-First, the line bundle $Q:=TM^\#/H$ can be used as a so--called bundle of scales.
-In particular, this means that a globally non--vanishing section of this line bundle determines a unique Weyl--structure, which is characterized by the fact that this section is parallel for the induced connection.